mags0ft/spamfilter/docs/get_started.md

 >>>
 ```

-You may also try to play around with the built-in, premade machines to test how good `spamfilter` keeps user-generated content clean.
+You may also try to play around with the built-in, premade pipelines to test how good `spamfilter` keeps user-generated content clean.
 Create a new file and paste the following code:

 ```
 from spamfilter.premade import chat

-c = chat.create_machine()
+c = chat.create_pipeline()

 INPUT_STRING = "This is a test string." print(c.check(INPUT_STRING).passed)